kitnil/awesome/README.md

 - [faker](https://github.com/stympy/faker) - A library for generating fake data such as names, addresses, and phone numbers.
 - [awesome-blockchains](https://github.com/openblockchains/awesome-blockchains) - A collection about awesome blockchains - open distributed public databases w/ crypto hashes incl. git ;-).
 Blockchains are the new tulips :tulip::tulip::tulip:.
 Distributed is the new centralized.
 - [rails](https://github.com/rails/rails) - Ruby on Rails
-- [octobox](https://github.com/octobox/octobox) - :postbox: Take back control of your GitHub Notifications
+- [octobox](https://github.com/octobox/octobox) - :postbox: The best way to manage your GitHub Notifications
 - [sonic-pi](https://github.com/samaaron/sonic-pi) - The Live Coding Music Synth for Everyone
 - [puppet-lint](https://github.com/rodjek/puppet-lint) - Check that your Puppet manifests conform to the style guide
 - [discourse](https://github.com/discourse/discourse) - A platform for community discussion.
 Free, open, simple.